open-ephys/open-ephys-python-tools/open_ephys/streaming/README.md

 from open_ephys.streaming import EventListener
 ```

-To listen for events coming from an Open Ephys instance running on the same machine, simply enter:
+To listen for events coming from an Open Ephys GUI instance running on the same machine, create an `EventListener` with no input arguments:

 ```python
 stream = EventListener()